 Students with Transitory Impairments and Section 504

-Section 504 , part of the Rehabilitation Act of 1973, is a Federal law designed to protect the rights of students with disabilities who attend schools receiving Federal financial assistance.
+Section 504 , part of the Rehabilitation Act of 1973, is a Federal law designed to protect the rights of students with disabilities who go to schools receiving Federal financial help.
 To be protected under Section 504, a student must be determined to (1) have a physical or mental impairment that substantially limits one or more major life activities, or (2) have a record of such an impairment, or (3) be regarded as having such an impairment (ADA Amendments Act of 2008, Section 3 (1)(A–C)).

 For certain other short-term accommodations for a temporary health-related condition, including a temporary parking permit, please visit Center for Health and Wellbeing's list of resources.